CodeJonesW/Wills_Blog/assets/blog-posts/ai-recipe-blog.md

 ### Server Infrastructure

 Cloud Hosting: Utilize a cloud service provider like AWS for hosting our server.
-This provides scalability and reliability.

 ### API Integration